keezyttg/db-project/README.md

 ## 2. How to Set Up the Database

 ### Step 1: Open the project folder in terminal
+Navigate into the folder where your SQL files are stored.

 ### Step 2: Create the database

 Start SQLite:
+sqlite3 gym.db

 ### Step 3: Load schema

 Inside the SQLite prompt:
+.read schema.sql

 ### Step 4: Load sample data

+.read data.sql

 ### Step 5: Verify tables loaded
+.tables

 You should see: